0-mostafa-rezaee-0/ML_API_with_PostgreSQL_Integration/README.md

 - ML model serving capabilities using the Iris dataset
 - Prediction history stored in PostgreSQL database
 - RESTful API endpoints for predictions and retrieving prediction history
-- Database migrations using Alembic
+- Database schema management with SQLAlchemy and Alembic

 ## Project Structure